yehia67/documentation/iota-go/0.1/how-to-guides/listen-to-events.md

 We have two types of listeners: One that uses channels and one that uses callbacks.
 In this guide, we use a callback listener.

 :::info:
-If you're interesting in using a channel listener, see guide for [creating an event listener plugin](../how-to-guides/create-plugin.md).
+If you're interesting in using a channel listener, see our guide for [creating an event listener plugin](../how-to-guides/create-plugin.md).
 :::

 ## Prerequisites